 Dr. Lakin conducts clinical and translational research in systemic sclerosis, with a focus on testing novel therapeutics, improving trial outcome measurement tools, and determining predictive patient factors that may assist with personalized disease management.

-As of July 31, 2020, Dr. Showalter reported no relationships with healthcare industry.
+As of July 06, 2023, Dr. Lakin reported no relationships with the healthcare industry.